 This goal and statement of conservation potential was developed considering the following:

-More than 30 initial organizations involved in development of the CCAA/CCA collectively manage nearly 4 million acres of rights-of-way and other associated lands across the lower 48 states of the U.S.
+More than 30 initial organizations involved in development of the Agreement collectively manage nearly 4 million acres of rights-of-way and other associated lands across the lower 48 states of the U.S.

 Based on information provided, industry organizations collectively involved in development of the Agreement are likely to enroll up to 4 million acres at the time of authorization.
 While much uncertainty remains regarding actual enrollment, we understand that the organizations involved to date represent only a portion of industry organizations possible under the Agreement.
 For this reason, we anticipate the conservation potential of the Agreement to equal approximately 26 million acres.